 - Sprinkle half of the pumpkin spiced cinnamon sugar mixture over the bottom layer.

 - Dot the remaining batter in little dabs across the top because it won't be easy to spread around over the middle layer.
 So little dabs makes it easier to cover completely.

 - Sprinkle the remaining pumpkin spiced cinnamon sugar mixture all over the top.

 - Bake for 40 to 45 minutes or until a toothpick inserted in the center comes out clean.

 - Let cool in the pan on a wire rack at least 5 to 10 minutes.

-- You can remove the cake from the pan and slice into 16 squares (4x4) of serve straight from the pan.
+You can remove the cake from the pan and slice into 16 squares (4x4) or serve straight from the pan.